Aegean Shipping Leverages New Strategies

-Aegean Shipping Management, one of the most innovative Greek shipping companies that owns a modern mixed fleet of kamsarmax dry cargo vessels, MR and LR has invested in the environmental excellence of its vessels meeting the most advanced and strict class requirements.
+Aegean Shipping Management S.A., one of the most innovative Greek shipping companies leverages new strategies.
+Aegean Shipping Management owns a modern mixed fleet of Kamsarmax dry cargo vessels, MR and Aframax has invested in the environmental excellence of its vessels meeting the most advanced and strict class requirements.

 Describe the innovations of technology and management that your company has adopted and developed in order to improve its efficiency of operations?
 Have you invested in R&D activities?